projg2/gemato/README.rst

 Requirements
 ============
-gemato is written in Python and compatible with implementations of Python 3.4+. gemato is currently tested against CPython 3.4 through 3.7 and PyPy3.
+gemato is written in Python and compatible with implementations of Python 3.6+. gemato is currently tested against CPython 3.6 through 3.7 and PyPy3.  gemato depends only on standard Python library modules.

-gemato depends only on standard Python library modules and their backports.
-The exact runtime dependencies depend on the standard library version used.
-Those are:

-Python 3.6+
-  none -- only standard modules are used

-Python 3.4, 3.5
-  - pyblake2 -- for BLAKE2 family of hashes [#pyblake2]_
-  - pysha3 -- for SHA3 (Keccak) family of hashes [#pysha3]_

 Additionally, gemato calls the GnuPG executable to work with OpenPGP signatures.
 Both GnuPG 1.4.21 and 2.2+ are tested.